ANDROID SCAM VICTIMS GUIDE

 - Call forwarding enabled unexpectedly

-- Someone asked for Apple verification codes
+- Someone asked for Google verification codes

 Usually NOT a Sign of Hacking

-- Safari popup saying “iPhone infected”
+- Chrome pop-up saying “Android infected”

 - Calendar spam